With the World Series winding down, here are some key dates and decisions looming for the Mariners

 The Mariners have two players with club options, meaning the organization makes the determination on whether the options will be exercised or not.

-Infielder Dee Gordon has a 2021 club option of $14 million with a $1 million buyout.
-Seattle has no reason to exercise the option and will pay the buyout, making Gordon a free agent.
+Infielder Dee Strange-Gordon has a 2021 club option of $14 million with a $1 million buyout.
+Seattle has no reason to exercise the option and will pay the buyout, making Strange-Gordon a free agent.

 With a focus on the future of Shed Long Jr. and later Dylan Moore, the Mariners relegated Gordon to a utility role in 2020, giving him minimal playing time.
 He played in 33 games and had a total of 82 plate appearances, posting a .200/.268/.213 slash line with a double, three RBI, three stolen bases, five walks and 13 strikeouts.